dmauro/swift-style-guide/README.markdown

 ## Use of Self

-You should always use `self` to access an object's properties and invoke its methods.
-This will help maintain clarity about what you are referring to at the cost of a small amount of verbosity.
+You should use `self` to access an object's properties and invoke its methods only when necessary.
+Let Xcode color code the properties for you to differentiate the scope of the variable.
+(Note: Xcode does not color code functions/methods to differentiate them so being overly verbose and using self to refer to methods should perhaps be revisited.)

 ```swift
 class BoardLocation {